ark-lang/ark-docs/variables.md

 to the variable.
 Note that because variables are __immutable__ by default, they **must** have an assignment.

-Mutability can be applied with the `mut` keyword, this must be before the variable declaration.
+Mutability can be toggled with the `mut` keyword, this must be before the variable declaration.
 If a variable is mutable, it does **not** need an initial expression to be assigned to it.